AWS just announced a move from Xen towards KVM. So what is KVM?

 You will then stop and restart your network services (or reboot).

 Looking for a solid introduction to Linux or AWS administration?
-Check out my Linux in Action and Learn Amazon Web Services in a Month of Lunches books from Manning.
+Check out my Linux in Action and Learn Amazon Web Services in a Month of Lunches books and the Linux in Motion text-video hybrid course from Manning.
 Prefer your tech learning in video?
 I’ve got Linux administration courses at Pluralsight just waiting to be watched.